 CAUTION: Do not shut off the system with the main power switch while the lamps are operating.
 Bulbs and magnetrons can and will be damaged.

 The lamp turns off if any of the following conditions occur:

 Normal Shutdown

-- SYSTEM OFF button on the system controller is pressed. - REMOTE OFF command through discrete I/O or DeviceNet.
+- SYSTEM OFF button on the system controller is pressed. - REMOTE OFF command through discrete I/O, RJ 45 network, or PLC Interface DeviceNet.

 Fault Shutdown